 Dilly-dally dial-up internet

 Missing the whole dial-up experience?
-Dial-up is still available, so if your hobbies include watching paint dry, neighbourhood watch curtain-twitching, or counting the amount of compensation commercials shown on daytime TV, then maybe dilly-dally dial-up is ideal for you.
+Dial-up is still available, so if your hobbies include watching paint dry, neighbourhood watch curtain twitching or counting the amount of compensation commercials shown on daytime TV, then maybe dilly-dally dial-up is ideal for you.

 The Milk Tray Man, mouthfuls of Angel Delight, smashing Smash Hits magazine, splashing it all over with Brut aftershave, World of Sport or Grandstand?
 A fat wallet or your flexible friend the Access Card?
 Could you survive a term at Grange Hill?
 Nostalgia with enough clout to send you flying back to the 80s and 70s in the hardback book Section N Underpass.
 Click image below to get the rundown: